Chris Kattan: Early life

 Kattan was raised on a Zen retreat on Mount San Antonio, outside Los Angeles.
 He and his mother moved to Bainbridge Island, Washington, where he attended Bainbridge High School, graduating in 1989.

 Career

+Early career

 Kattan was a member of several improvisational comedy (improv) and sketch comedy troupes, one of them being The Groundlings in Los Angeles.
 His father was an original member of the troupe.
 Kattan also did some minor roles on TV, including the second episode of the second season of NewsRadio, "No, This Is Not Based Entirely on Julie's Life", as a photo shop employee.

+1996–2003: Saturday Night Live

-He moved to New York City to work on Saturday Night Live from 1996 to 2003.
+Kattan moved to New York City to work on Saturday Night Live from 1996 to 2003.
 His recurring characters included Mr. Peepers, Mango, Azrael Abyss, Kyle DeMarco from The DeMarco Brothers, Gay Hitler, and, most notably, one half of the Butabi Brothers with fellow SNL (and Groundlings) cast member Will Ferrell, known for their trademark head-bobbing.
-Kattan and Ferrell continued the characters in the 1998 film, A Night at the Roxbury.
+Kattan and Ferrell continued the characters in the 1998 film A Night at the Roxbury.